knahsirV/cs-373-blog/src/routes/posts/post-3.md

 # Pick-of-the-week

 When using a code editor, I strongly recommend using a font that comes with ligatures so that it's easier to read and just looks better in general.
-For example, typing out "<=" will instead show up as "≤".
+For example, typing out the less than sign and equal sign will show up as "≤" in your editor.
+The code itself isn't actually changing, and its just the font that makes it appear that way.
 I use Fira Code, which is a free font that comes with ligatures.
 You can download it [here](https://github.com/tonsky/FiraCode)